 a.
 Writing: Two courses beyond Rhetoric and Writing 306 or the equivalent that carry a writing flag.
 One of these courses must be upper-division.
-Courses with a writing flag are identified in the b.
-Foreign language: Proficiency in a language other than English is required.
+Courses with a writing flag are identified in the Course Schedule.

-Course Schedule.
 They may be used simultaneously to fulfill other requirements, unless otherwise specified.